AST and antimicrobial combination testing

 Growing concerns over antimicrobial-resistance as one of the greatest risks globally to human health have been raised by the world organizations.
 As a result, tackling antimicrobial resistance by developing innovative diagnostic tests and prescribing correct combination treatment have become a high priority worldwide.

-Symcel aims to validate calScreener™ for antimicrobial susceptibility testing and with that will play a significant role in addressing three of the five key objectives of the Global Action Plan on antimicrobial resistance presented by the WHO: strengthening surveillance, reducing the incidence of infection and optimizing the use of antimicrobial medicines.
+Symcel aims to validate calScreener™ for antimicrobial susceptibility testing and antimicrobial combination testing, and with that will play a significant role in addressing three of the five key objectives of the Global Action Plan on antimicrobial resistance presented by the WHO: strengthening surveillance, reducing the incidence of infection and optimizing the use of antimicrobial medicines.

-We intend to focus on Antimicrobial Susceptibility Testing, for determining both Minimal Inhibitory Concentration (MIC) of susceptible Sepsis-causing bacteria and thereby cutting several hours to faster treatment, as well as determining susceptibility for antimicrobials given in combination against extensively resistant bacteria.
-Therefore, Symcel will establish calScreener™ as a surrogate method to the current standard method for MIC testing.
+We have a two-fold focus: antimicrobial susceptibility testing, for determining both Minimal Inhibitory Concentration (MIC) of susceptible Sepsis-causing bacteria and thereby cutting several hours to faster treatment; and antimicrobial combination testing, for determining susceptibility for antibiotics given in combination against extensively resistant bacteria.
+Therefore, Symcel will establish calScreener™ as the gold standard for antimicrobial combination testing, as well as, a surrogate method to the current standard method for MIC determination.

 Clinical Studies in BADGER